Track Gang

 Elwood PRR Station

-The picture here is of the last Penn Central Passenger Run Southbound through Elwood.
+The picture here is of the last Penn Central Passenger Run Northbound through Elwood.

 Photo by Marvin Crim.